erhhung/ncric-alprs/monitoring/README.md

 ## Health Check

-A health check cron job is installed on the bastion host, and runs every 10 minutes to make several API calls that the frontend webapp would make during user login.
+A health check script is installed on the bastion host in "`/home/ec2-user/health-check`" to accompany the corresponding cron job definition in "`/etc/cron.d`".
+It runs every 10 minutes and makes a subset of the API calls that the frontend webapp makes during user login.
 If this simulated login fails two consecutive times, the script will send an email notification to our DevOps team.

 The customary fix for login failure is to **restart the Datastore** service via the steps below:

 ```bash
 $ ssh alprsproddata